Henry Clay Frick House: Commentary after museum's opening

 There has also been commentary about subsequent annexes.
 Gray described the Art Reference Library building as "an elegant limestone box" in 2014.
 After the 70th Street annex was added in the 1970s, Paul Goldberger said the annex blended elements of both historical and modern architecture,and Newsday reporter Amei Wallach said the annex's waiting room was "more grand and more opulent than the original mansion itself".
 Hewitt et al. also praised the 70th Street annex as harmonizing with Hastings's original annex and Pope's expansion.
 When the portico gallery opened in 2011, James Gardner of The Real Deal described it as "fully in keeping with the luxurious style of the rest of the building".

 Following the 2020s renovation, New York Times art critic Holland Cotter likened the mansion to a monument, while Curbed critic Justin Davidson wrote that Selldorf had successfully "transform[ed] a beloved sanctum while leaving it essentially the same".
 James S. Russell of Bloomberg said that the museum building was "more stylistically bifurcated", and Kate Dries of Dwell magazine, regarded the rooms as tasteful and intimate.
 Russell and Dries both regarded Selldorf's additions as good complements to the original building.
-Zachary Woolfe of The New York Times praised the Schwartzman Auditorium as "airy and bright" and compared it favorably to Lincoln Center's Alice Tully Hall, Carnegie Hall's Weill Hall, the Park Avenue Armory's Board of Officers Room, and the Morgan Library & Museum's Lehrman Hall.
+Zachary Woolfe of The New York Times praised the Schwarzman Auditorium as "airy and bright" and compared it favorably to Lincoln Center's Alice Tully Hall, Carnegie Hall's Weill Hall, the Park Avenue Armory's Board of Officers Room, and the Morgan Library & Museum's Lehrman Hall.
+In 2026, a writer for the Times said the Frick House was "elegant without being fussy" and that the garden surrounding it was a rarity.